metabase/metabase/docs/configuring-metabase/caching.md

 > The **Cache configuration** will only apply to questions that meet the [minimum query duration](#minimum-query-duration).
 You can look up a question's average query duration from Metabase's [auditing tools](../usage-and-performance-tools/audit.md).

-For questions that meet the minimum query duration, your dashbaord cache configuration will override:
+For questions that meet the minimum query duration, your dashboard cache configuration will override:

 - [global TTL settings](#cache-time-to-live-ttl-multiplier)
 - [database cache duration](#caching-per-database)